DreymaR/BigBagKbdTrixPKL/Files/README.md

 ;;      †  |  ~  : Send the hex Unicode point U+<entry> (normally but not necessarily 4-digit)
-;;      Ð  |  @  : Send the current layout's dead key named ‹entry› (often a 3-character code) ;;      ¶  |  &  : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Esc, &Tab… ;;  - Other advanced state mappings:
+;;      Ð  |  @  : Send the current layout's dead key named ‹entry› (often a 3-character code) ;;      ¶  |  &  : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Esc, &Tab… ;;  - Any entry may start with «#»: '#' is one or more characters to display on help images for the following mapping.
+;;  - Other advanced state mappings:
 ;;      ®® |  ®# : Repeat the previous character. `#` may be a hex number.
 Nice for avoiding same-finger bigrams.
 ;;      ©‹name›  : Named Compose key, replacing the last written character sequence with something else.